datagrovecr/jaja_search_replace/Notes.md

 ## Issues
 - Higlighting the word found
 - Incorporating lint highlight
-- turning linter code from javascript to typescript
+- Mxing the linter with code
+- Triggering transactions that update the state

+## Ideas
+- Put find code inside a function and call linter when word is found.